thibaultdouzon/llm-education/README.md

 - [x] Load models from Huggingface and reproduce results
 - [x] Generation with sampling, beam search
 - [ ] Transition to jax / equinox
+    - fix all layers, implement basic tests
+    - Remove batch and replace with vmap (same with length)

 - [ ] Tokenizers
 - [ ] Dataset (Shakespeare?)
 - [ ] Basic fine tuning